-Holding the property for future development of an industrial use is the only use that meets the four tests of highest and best use.
-Therefore, it is concluded to be the highest and best use of the property as vacant.
+Holding the property for future development of a single-family residential use is the only use that meets the four tests of highest and best use.
+Therefore, it is concluded to be the highest and best use of the property as if vacant.